ahwagner/vrs/docs/source/index.rst

 .. warning::

-   THIS IS NOT THE OFFICIAL GA4GH VRS DOCUMENTATION!
-This is a demonstration build used to demonstrate advancements to the maturity model and versioning system for GKS specification development.
+   **THIS IS NOT THE OFFICIAL GA4GH VRS DOCUMENTATION!** This is a demonstration build for discussing advancements to the maturity model and versioning system for GKS specification development.
 Please refer to https://vrs.ga4gh.org for the GA4GH VRS standard.